FOF #1406 – The Drunk Homeless Bag Lady of Darkness

 Amy Winehouse’s website was hijacked Thursday morning by a group of hackers — who claim they targeted the singer because they want to “take back the internet from the white devil.”

-Although the “Rehab” singer’s well known struggles with drugs and alcohol have plunged her into some terrible lows, we’d hardly call her the Prince of Darkness, more like the drunk Homeless Bag-lady of Darkness.
+She may have sunk pretty low but we’d hardly call her the Prince of Darkness, more like the drunk Homeless Bag-lady of Darkness.

 Comments